ILIAS-eLearning/ILIAS/tests/README.md

 #### Range
 The the 64bit integer of PHP has far more capacity than needed.
 For example the age of a dog will never exceed a certain point, however if something went wrong the dog gets 2 pow 64 years old.

-The excessive use of primitives is known as a code smell known as *primitive obsession*.
+The excessive usage of primitives is known as a code smell with the name *primitive obsession*.
 One of the primal benefit of PHP is that data can be abstracted with its own logic.
 For example a dog has at most four legs and its age is between 1 second and 30 years.

 To abstract these values and test the constraints of the abstraction makes the rest of the application more resistant again such errors.